François D'Onofrio

-François D'Onofrio (born 6 October 1990), also known as Francesco D'Onofrio, is a Belgian former professional footballer.
+François D'Onofrio (born 6 October 1990), also known as Francesco D'Onofrio, is a Belgian former professional footballer who played as a full-back.
 He also holds Italian citizenship.

-Club career
+Career

-He made his professional debut in the Belgian First Division A for Standard Liège on 27 November 2010 in a game against Lierse.
+D'Onofrio made his professional debut in the Belgian First Division A for Standard Liège on 27 November 2010 in a game against Lierse.

 In the summer 2018, D'Onofrio joined Lierse Kempenzonen.
 In January 2020, he was sent down to Lierse's B-team alongside Kassim Doumbia.

 D'Onofrio retired from playing in November 2022.